qrsouther/blueprint-app/README.md

   <tr>
     <td><Strong>Restore Version</Strong></td>
     <td>
-      Opens the Emergency Recovery modal which contains two tabs:
+      Opens the Emergency Recovery modal for recovering Embed configurations:
       <ul>
         <li><Strong>Deleted Embeds</Strong>: View and restore soft-deleted Embeds.
-An Embed becomes soft-deleted when its macro is removed from a Confluence page (either accidentally or intentionally) and then detected as orphaned by an admin cleanup operation.
-Instead of permanently deleting the configuration, the system moves it to a recovery namespace, preserving all variable values, toggle states, custom insertions, and internal notes.
+An Embed becomes soft-deleted when its macro is removed from a Confluence page and then detected as orphaned by an admin cleanup operation.
+The system preserves all variable values, toggle states, custom insertions, and internal notes in a recovery namespace.
 Soft-deleted Embeds are recoverable for 90 days.</li>
-        <li><Strong>Version History</Strong>: View and restore previous versions of active Embeds (Embeds that still exist on their pages).
-Every time an Embed's configuration is modified (variable values, toggle states, custom insertions, etc.), a version snapshot is automatically created.
-These version snapshots are retained for 14 days, allowing you to restore an active Embed to any previous state within that window.</li>
       </ul>
-      Use this to recover Embeds that were accidentally deleted or restore an Embed to a previous version.
-Creates a backup snapshot before restoring to ensure the current version is preserved.
+      <Strong>Note:</Strong> With content injection, rendered content is captured in Confluence's native Page History.
+To recover previous rendered content, use Confluence's built-in Page History feature.
+The Emergency Recovery modal is for recovering Embed <em>configurations</em> from Forge storage.
     </td>
   </tr>
 </table>